vaishnavbhosale/fraud-detection-engine/README.md

     RuleResult evaluate(Transaction tx);
 }
 ```
-Spring automatically collects all `@Component` implementations into `List<FraudRule>` — adding a new rule requires zero changes to the engine.
+Spring automatically collects all `@Component` implementations into `List<FraudRule>` — adding a new rule is a new class only, zero changes to `RuleEngine`.

 **Layered Architecture**
 ```